On the Energy Efficient Displacement of Random Sensors for Interference and Connectivity: Appendix

-In this subsection we study the expected minimum $a-$total movement when the interference distances $s$ and $v$ are greater than $\frac{1}{n}.$ We give the upper bound $O(n)$ on the expected $a-$total movement, when $a> 0$ (see Theorem \ref{thm:mainexactfract_epsilon}) and the lower bound $\Omega(n)$ on the expected $a-$total movement, when $a\ge 1$ (see Theorem \ref{thm:mainexactfractlower_eps} and Theorem \ref{thm:mainexactfractlower_eps1}).

-We begin with a theorem which indicates how to apply the results of Theorem \ref{thm:mainexactodd} to the upper bound on the expected $a-$total movement, when $a>0.$ \begin{theorem} Let $\epsilon>0$ be a constant independent on $n.$ Let $a>0.$ The expected $a-$total movement of algorithm $MV_1\left(n,\frac{1+\epsilon}{n}\right)$ is in $ O(n). $ \end{theorem} \begin{proof} Let $D^{(a)}_i$ be the expected distance to the power $a$ between $X_i-X_1$ and the $i^{th}$ sensor position.
+\begin{proof} (Theorem \ref{thm:mainexactfract_epsilon} ) Let $D^{(a)}_i$ be the expected distance to the power $a$ between $X_i-X_1$ and the $i^{th}$ sensor position.
 Let $b$ be the even natural number such that $b-a>0.$ Then we proceed as in the upper bound treatment from the proof of Theorem \ref{thm:mainexactfract} and get

 Combining together (\ref{eq:holder1eps}), (\ref{eq:jensen_b2eps}) and Theorem \ref{thm:mainexactodd} we deduce that